 - Decaffeinated tea

-If fluids are well tolerated, slowly add bland solid foods (see below), but it is important to continue to focus on fluid intake at the same time.
+If fluids are well tolerated, slowly add bland solid foods, but continue to focus on fluid intake at the same time.

 - White toast with only honey or jelly